 Rank Math’s Analytics feature takes all the required data from your search console, Google Analytics, and fetches you meaningful graphs and insights.

 It is very easy to find out thin content from Rank Math’s Analytics feature.
-First, turn on the Analytics module from Rank Math’s dashboard.

 We recommend you review these pages and see whether the content is relevant or long enough to fulfill the visitors’ needs.
 If the content is irrelevant, duplicate, or orphan page, then it is considered thin content.
 And you might either need to delete it or add relevant quality content.